The U4 exemption allows you to use waste plant material or untreated wood as fuel in a small appliance to produce heat

 - store up to 10 tonnes of waste at any one time before using it

 - the appliance (for example, a boiler) has a net rated thermal input of less than 0.4MW

 - the total net rated thermal input is less than 0.4MW, if there is more than one appliance (for example, four 0.1 MW appliances)

 - the waste is stored in a secure place

 - the waste you use is suitable for burning as fuel

 - you do not use any more waste than you need

 U4 related exemptions

 Rather than using the waste as fuel, you can dispose of some types of waste by burning it in an incinerator under exemption D6: disposal by incineration.

 The D6 exemption only applies at the place where the waste is produced.

-Disposing of wood by burning it should be a last resort.
+Disposing of wood by burning should be a last resort.
 If suitable, wood should be recycled or recovered (including burning as a fuel) before disposal.

 Register a U4 exemption